The fine print of the US Savings Bond college education deduction

 • Your income tax filing status is something other than married filing separately

-• Your modified adjusted gross income is within the income limitations for the Savings Bond education deduction.
+• Your modified adjusted gross income - including the interest income from these Savings Bonds - is within the income limitations for the Savings Bond education deduction.

 • Finally, the deduction phases out if the amount of money you receive from cashing the bonds (not just the interest, mind you, but the total amount) is more than the eligible education expenses.